 We are renowned in Chengdu for hosting memorable after game parties throughout the year, helping us provide the complete rugby club experience both on and off the field.
 We are always recruiting new and experienced players and host practices twice a week.

-They meet every Thursday at 7pm and train every Sunday at 12:30pm.
+We meet every Thursday at 7pm and train every Sunday at 10:30pm.

 Please contact us before coming as sometimes days and times change due to weather and pitch availability: